 - Bread, Eggs, Milk, Squick: The result of reading all the way through.

 - Companion Cube: Mr. Whiffle to the Princess.

 - Content Warnings: See Snicket Warning Label below.

 - Crapsaccharine World: Oh, it looks nice, sure... until you get to the teeth.

 - Cute Monster Girl: The Princess.

 - Darkness = Death: Unseen monsters live in the Deep Below, and light is the only thing that drives them off.
 These monsters are so terrifying even the Princess is terrified of them.

 - Derailed Fairy Tale: According to Patrick Rothfuss, this story was a real-life example.

-- Foreshadowing: For the third ending, here and there.
+- Foreshadowing: For the third ending in The Thing Under the Bed, here and there.
 For example, look at the castle gates when the Princess and Mr. Whiffle search for the kitten.
 The lock is on the outside.

 - Fractured Fairy Tale: And how.